 A Good Food Movement Leader and Innovator

 FamilyFarmed is a national leader in building the Good Food movement and developing regional, sustainable food systems.
-Its annual Good Food EXPO — America’s longest-running sustainable and local food trade show — brings together key stakeholders to be inspired, do business, and learn the many ways in which producers, entrepreneurs, industry leaders, investors, advocates and members of the general public can work, individually or in concert, to build a better food system.
+Our annual Good Food EXPO — America’s longest-running sustainable and local food trade show — brings together key stakeholders to be inspired, do business, and learn the many ways in which producers, entrepreneurs, industry leaders, investors, advocates and members of the general public can work, individually or in concert, to build a better food system.
 The EXPO was first staged in 2004, and the 15th annual EXPO will be held March 22-23 at Chicago’s IUC Forum.

 FamilyFarmed has been instrumental in the launch and growth of numerous Good Food businesses.
 The Good Food movement has grown exponentially over the 20 years since FamilyFarmed began, and our Chicago-based nonprofit likewise has grown.
-It is now in its fourth year of operating the Good Food Accelerator, which is designed to stimulate entrepreneurship.
+It is now in its fifth year of operating the Good Food Accelerator, which is designed to stimulate entrepreneurship.
 Combined, the Good Food Financing & Innovation Conference and the Good Food Accelerator have helped facilitate more than $50 million in financing deals.

-FamilyFarmed’s farmer training programs have presented workshops that have provided practical information for nearly 14,000 farmers in 43 states.
+FamilyFarmed’s Farmer Training programs present workshops that have provided practical information for more than 14,500 farmers in 43 states.
 Our Wholesale Success technical assistance manual has been used to train thousands of farmers in the economics and food safety imperatives of today’s Good Food market.

-Direct Market Success, a training manual and workshop series, modeled after Wholesale Success, was launched in January 2017 and is aimed primarily at the young and beginning farmers — who sell primarily direct to consumers — who are much needed in a nation where the current average age of farmers is around 60.
+Direct Market Success, a training manual and workshop series modeled after Wholesale Success, was launched in January 2017 and is aimed primarily at the young and beginning farmers — most of whom sell direct to consumers — who are much needed in a nation where the current average age of farmers is around 60.
 And FamilyFarmed provides specialized training to increase the use of best practices in food safety in order to meet the needs of trade buyers and the requirements of government regulators.

 Even with its track record of successes, FamilyFarmed never stops innovating.
 We are currently developing two more important programs: Good Food Is Good Medicine, which will illuminate the connections between Good Food and good health by reaching out to communities and consumers, and the Organic Grain Promotion Initiative, which is designed to help stimulate expanding demand and supply of locally and sustainable produced grains and flours.

 And to better engage businesses, producers, and the public in the Good Food conversation, it launched its goodfoodoneverytable.org news blog, which will soon be upgraded to become Good Food News, a more dynamic platform for telling the stories of FamilyFarmed’s programs, the farms and food businesses in our network, and the Good Food movement in general.
 Organizational achievements include the following:

 Good Food EXPO